lordofthejars/nosql-unit/README.md

 -   *data* : the key/value data associated with a graph element.
 Data value will be validated against type defined in key element.

+-   *attr.autoindexName* : this attribute is optional and can only set in *key* element.
+    It creates an index with given name for properties of that type for all nodes or edges.

+-   *index* :  This tag is optional and creates an index with given name, key and value in the *node* or *edge* where it is declared.

 Getting Started
 ---------------